truenicoco/slidge/docs/source/admin/xmpp_server.rst

 mod_privilege
 *************

-Use `mod_privilege <https://modules.prosody.im/mod_privilege.html>`_ to allow slidge to:

-- manage the gateway user's roster, i.e., automatically add legacy contacts
-- impersonate the user to send XMPP carbons for messages and markers sent by the user from the official legacy client

 Installation
 ~~~~~~~~~~~~

-Starting with prosody 0.12, installing the module is as easy as:
+Starting with prosody 0.12, installing the  `mod_privilege <https://modules.prosody.im/mod_privilege.html>`_
+community module is as easy as:

 .. code-block:: bash